Simple by design

 Non-refundable security deposits are illegal in most states.
 This clause likely cannot be enforced — and puts the landlord at legal risk.

-Everything you need to negotiate — or walk away
+Everything you need to stand your ground

 per lease review